 • TYA Jury is comprised of a minimum of 8 people, including the Chair.

 •Script Reading Jury is comprised of 3 to 5 qualified persons to be reconstituted yearly

-• In the case of Small, Large and TYA, expected to see all of the productions that are registered in their category; the Script Reading Jury is encouraged, but not required, to see the productions of eligible scripts.
+• In the case of Small, Large and TYA, expected to see all of the productions that are registered in their category.
+Any juror who attends less than 85% of the productions registered in their category will not have an eligible voting ballot.
+The Script Reading Jury is encouraged, but not required, to see the productions of eligible scripts.